nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Contract Disputes in Nebraska?

 Contract disputes are disagreements between two or more parties about the terms or fulfillment of the contract.
-For a contract to be legally binding, there must be an offer, acceptance, consideration, or a meeting of minds, capacity, and intention.
+For a contract to be legally binding, it typically must have an offer, acceptance, consideration, or a meeting of minds, capacity, and intention.
 Nebraska laws recognize oral contracts, except where state laws specifically require writing.
-Some examples of contracts that must be in writing are (NE Code § 36–202)::
+Some examples of contracts that must be in writing are (NE Code § 36–202):

 • Contracts that cannot be performed within one (1) year of its making